blinklabs-io/docs/src/content/docs/guides/txtop/002-quick-start.md

 ## Step 2 - Change Permissions

-For this example, we named the binary file `nview` and saved the file to our `$NODE_HOME` folder.
+For this example, we named the binary file `txtop` and saved the file to our `$NODE_HOME` folder.
 To make the file executable run the following command:

 ⚠️ Adjust the file path and file name if needed.

 ```
-chmod +x $NODE_HOME/nview
+chmod +x $NODE_HOME/txtop
 ```

 ***

-## Step 3 - Run nview
+## Step 3 - Run txtop

 Run the executable file by running the following command.

-⚠️ For this example, we named the binary file `nview` and saved the file to our `$NODE_HOME` folder.
+⚠️ For this example, we named the binary file `txtop` and saved the file to our `$NODE_HOME` folder.

 ```
 cd $NODE_HOME
-./nview
+./txtop
 ```

 ![nview-screen](/nview-screen.png)